 Openly acknowledging our weaknesses – there are lots of reasons why team members might not be willing to acknowledge their weaknesses.
 Here are a few possibilities to consider:

-- Team members doubt their own competencies.
+- Members doubt their own competencies.
 Team members may doubt their own competencies for a number of reasons: they may suffer from self-doubt or low self-esteem or self-confidence, even if they are quite capable.
-To help strengthen team members’ self-confidence, the team leader should make an effort to call out team members’ strengths and to mention past successes.
+To help strengthen their’ self-confidence, the leader should make an effort to call out members’ strengths and to mention past successes.
 Additionally, team members should take advantage of opportunities to acknowledge one another’s skills.
 In some cases, members may actually lack some skill, in which case they may benefit from additional education or professional development opportunities.

-- Team members are unsure of the intentions of others.
-If a team is lacking in trust, team members may doubt one another’s intentions.
+- Members are unsure of the intentions of others.
+If a team is lacking in trust, members may doubt one another’s intentions.
 They may feel uncertain about another’s motivation and wonder whether that person is more self-oriented than team-oriented.
-In this case, it can be helpful for team members to learn about what each person prioritizes.
+In this case, it can be helpful for members to learn about what each person prioritizes.
 If everyone can come to understand one another’s priorities, members will be less likely to be suspicious of another’s intention.
-Further, team members can drive toward the same goal in different ways, so even if team members do prioritize differently, they can still all pull in the same direction.
-Additional ways to increase team members’ comfort with one another include trust-building activities, encouraging open conversation, and providing opportunities for team members to get to know one another better.
+Further, team members can drive toward the same goal in different ways, so even if members do prioritize differently, they can still all pull in the same direction.
+Additional ways to increase members’ comfort with one another include trust-building activities, encouraging open conversation, and providing opportunities for them to get to know one another better.

 What are some ways to help teams development this type of vulnerability-based trust?
 I welcome your comments and insight.